 Manhattan Charurat, PhD, Director, Division of Epidemiology and Prevention and Associate Professor of Medicine, Institute of Human Virology

 Dear Colleagues and Friends,

-We look forward to welcoming you to Baltimore for the 16th Annual Meeting that continues the tradition of excellent science and provocative discussion.
+We look forward to the IHV 18thAnnual International Meeting continuing the tradition of excellent science and provocative discussion.